covid19india/monitor-bot/README.md

 # monitor-bot
-Tracks the changes in websites and new tweets from official handles.
+Track the changes in covid19 data showing websites and new tweets from official twitter handles.